 Posts Tagged: bees

-A pollen-packing yellow-faced bumble bee, Bombus vosnesenskii, heads for Stachys bullata.
+A yellow-faced bumble bee, Bombus vosnesenskii, heads toward a California golden poppy.
+Both are natives.
 (Photo by Kathy Keatley Garvey)